RishabhRyber/mini-dataset-extraction/readme.md

-This the file to extraxt dataset from a webpage.
+This is the file to extraxt dataset from a webpage.